iris-edu/yasmine-stationxml-cli/README.md

 Yasmine-cli is a command-line script for merging/editing stationXML metadata files.
 Initial development has been supported by Résif.
-Development and addition of new features is shared and agreed between IRIS and Résif.
+Development and addition of new features is shared and agreed upon between IRIS and Résif.

 ## Known issues and limitations

-Yasmine-cli only provides a minimum validation against the stationXML `.xsd` schema.
+Yasmine-cli only provides a minimum level of validation against the stationXML `.xsd` schema.
-For a proper validation, it should be used in complement with the dedicated [IRIS stationXML validator](https://github.com/iris-edu/stationxml-validator).
+For a proper validation, it should be used in conjunction with the dedicated [IRIS stationXML validator](https://github.com/iris-edu/stationxml-validator).

 Even if we have performed a lot of tests, yasmine-cli is currently released in beta version and some bugs and limitations might still be found.